Designing a New Homepage Experience for Zeno - An AI Evaluation Platform

 Zeno Exploration View

 Zeno had a rudimentary homepage with projects and reports.
-I needed to decide how to display them and consider both returning users’ and new users’ experience with the Hub.
+I needed to decide how to display them and consider the Hub experience for new and returning users.

 The Solution